-Series C is for successfully established businesses who now want to either grow their product range, penetrate new markets or acquire smaller companies to compete in the market.
+Series C is for successfully established businesses that now want to either grow their product range, penetrate new markets, or acquire smaller companies to compete in the market.
 After a successful Series B round and market traction, startups focus on rapid scaling and thus require more funds.
 Companies going through Series C funding are valued at or above $120 million.

 During this round, far more investors come forward and show interest.
 The reason?
 In Series C rounds, investors choose to invest in fortune-rich companies already doing great in the market with little risk involved.